 For more marketing tips, read Teddy Snyder’s new book, “Women Rainmakers’ Best Marketing Tips, 4th Edition” (American Bar Association, 2021).

-More Tips for Polished Presentations on Attorney at Work
+More Tips for Polished Presentations

 - “On Deck: Pro Tips for More Masterful Presentations”